-Version 11.1 of the CUDA toolkit introduces CUDA sparse textures used in OptiX's new demand loading library.
-This library is built only when the OptiX SDK is compiled with CUDA 11.1.
+Version 11.1 of the CUDA toolkit introduces CUDA sparse textures, which are used in the NVIDIA OptiX Demand Loading library.
+This library is built only when the NVIDIA OptiX SDK is compiled with CUDA 11.1 or later.

-• C/C++ Compiler
+C/C++ Compiler